 The lilting score and the epic, epic title track

-Salim-Sulaiman’s original score brings in a great deal of freshness to Hum Tum and back then it significantly helped the film to become a sensation amongst youngsters of the time.
+Salim-Sulaiman’s original score brings a great deal of freshness to Hum Tum and back then it significantly helped the film to become a sensation amongst youngsters of the time.
 The signature pieces that appear frequently formed a welcome departure from the generally soppy, dramatic tunes that were common in Hindi film scores until then.
-The use of electronic sounds and rap were also contributory factors in making the film’s sound zingy and peppy.
+The electronic sounds and rap were also contributory factors that made the film’s sound zingy and peppy.

 The dramatic goodbyes